-A. Pursuant to that certain Amended and Restated Credit Agreement made as of the 23rd day of September, 2004, by and between Borrowers, the Lenders referred to therein and the Administrative Agent, as amended by Letter Agreement Concerning Amended and Restated Note dated May 18, 2005 (as amended hereby and as may be further amended, restated or modified from time to time, the "Credit Agreement") Lenders agreed, inter alia, to fund the Borrowers' working capital (including capital expenditures), to support the issuance of documentary and standby Letters of Credit and to finance the general corporate purposes of the Borrowers.
+A. Pursuant to that certain Amended and Restated Credit Agreement, dated as of September 23, 2004, by and among the Borrowers, the Lenders referred to therein, and the Administrative Agent, as amended by (i) that certain Letter Agreement Concerning Amended and Restated Note, dated May 16, 2005, (ii) that certain First Amendment to Amended and Restated Credit Agreement, dated November 30, 2006, (iii) that certain Letter Agreement Concerning Amended and Restated Note, dated May 31, 2007, and (iv) that certain Extension of Amended and Restated Credit Agreement, dated as of November 27, 2007 (as so amended, the "Existing Credit Agreement") the Lenders agreed, inter alia, to provide for a revolving line of credit in the maximum principal amount of Fifty Million Dollars (\$50,000,000) to fund working capital (including capital expenditures), to support the issuance of documentary and standby Letters of Credit, and to finance the general corporate purposes of the Borrowers.